-Peezing, the term to describe peeing at the same time as you sneeze.
+Peezing is the term to define peeing at the same time as you sneeze.
 If you are a peezer, you are not alone.
-Peezing can happen during any type of physical movement including coughing, sneezing, jumping or running.
-These types of activities put pressure on your bladder.
-Peezing is a symptom of stress incontinence and is common among women, especially after childbirth.
+Peezing can occur during any type of physical movement, including coughing, sneezing, jumping, or running.
+These kinds of activities put pressure on your bladder.
+Peezing is a sign of stress incontinence and is expected among women, especially after childbirth.

-Urinary incontinence is when undesired urine leaks and those with urinary incontinence tend to have issues with holding their urine and being to start peeing.
-Urinary incontinence involves the muscles of the pelvic floor.
-The bottom of the pelvic bone you will find muscles that are attached and run front to back to form a hammock.
-This hammock structure lifts to support the internal organs and control the sphincter muscles.
+At the base of the pelvic bone, you will discover muscles that are attached and run front to back to form a hammock.
+This hammock is designed lifts to support the internal organs and control the sphincter muscles.
 The pelvic-floor muscles also help stabilize the pelvic bones, support the lower back and help with sexual function.

 - Stress Incontinence